Refer59/Multi-Step-Form/README.md

 Users should be able to:

 - View the optimal layout for the interface for mobile and desktop screens.
+- Put their date of birth to get their age on years, months and days

 ### Screenshot